-395 Senior Research Seminar on Issues In Contemporary Psychology.
-F. The preparation, presentation, and discussion of papers based on current psychological literature and upon individual empirical research.
+395 Senior Research Seminar on Issues In Contemporary Psychology.\ F. The preparation, presentation, and discussion of papers based on current psychological literature and upon individual empirical research.
 Open to seniors majoring in psychology.
 Prerequisite: 308.
 Mr. M. Bolt.

-510 EDUCATIONAL MEASUREMENT.
+GRADUATE COURSES 510 EDUCATIONAL MEASUREMENT.
 This course provides a theoretical and practical background which will enable classroom teachers to construct or select tests for specific purposes.
 It is designed to enable teachers to use test scores wisely and effectively in the learning process.
 A major paper requires knowledge and application of the concepts of reliability and validity as well as practical considerations in the evaluation of a standardized test of the student's choice.
-Mr. S. Stehouwer.
+Staff.
 511 Introduction to Guidance and Counseling.
 A survey of principles, major theories, and resources which shape guidance and counseling efforts in the schools.
 The course focus is on how a teacher can best contribute to and benefit from those efforts.
-Mr. S. Stehower.
+Staff.
 512 MENTAL HEALTH AND THE CLASS-ROOM.
 An analysis of the mental health dimensions of education, emphasizing the developmental needs and adjustment challenges of students.
 Includes the influence of teacher behavior and school programs.
-Mr. D. Bowman.
+Staff.
+590 INDEPENDENT STUDY (graduate).
+F,I,S. Staff.